ORDINANCES, RULES AND REGULATIONS OF THE GREENLAWN WATER DISTRICT TOWN OF HUNTINGTON, SUFFOLK COUNTY, NEW YORK

 - The District reserves the right to turn off a water service under any of the following conditions, such water service not to be resumed until the property owner shall have caused such condition to be remedied in full and until all charges and penalties have been paid in full:

-All water charges shall be the responsibility of the property owner and shall be billed directly to the property owner and not to a tenant.
-All water charges in arrears as of September 15 of each year shall be transferred to the property owner’s real property tax bill.
-Any unpaid water charges placed on the real property tax bill shall be subject to a ten percent (10%) penalty charge on the amount due.
+All water and service charges shall be the responsibility of the property owner and shall be billed directly to the property owner and not to a tenant.
+All water and service charges in arrears as of September 15 of each year shall be transferred to the property owner’s real property tax bill.
+Any unpaid water and service charges placed on the real property tax bill shall be subject to a ten percent (10%) penalty charge on the amount due.

 Section 198 of Town Law of the State of New York provides that water charges shall be a lien upon real property upon which or in connection with which water is used.
 Accordingly: